iovation/launchkey-java/integration/README.md

 * Required
     * `Launchkey.Organization.id` - Organization ID from Admin Center.
+    * `Launchkey.Organization.encryption_key` - File name of the PEM formatted RSA encryption private key of the Public/Private Key Pair of the Organization with the ID in the `Launchkey.Organization.id` property.
-    * `Launchkey.Organization.private_key` - File name of the PEM formatted RSA private key of the Public/Private Key Pair of the Organization with the ID in the `Launchkey.Organization.id` property.
+    * `Launchkey.Organization.signature_key` - File name of the PEM formatted RSA signature private key of the Public/Private Key Pair of the Organization with the ID in the `Launchkey.Organization.id` property.

+**Note:** If you are using the same key for both encryption and decryption, the path for both `Launchkey.Organization.encryption_key` and `Launchkey.Organization.signature_key` should be the same.

 * Optional
     * `Launchkey.API.base_url` - Base URL for the LaunchKey API.
 This will only be required if you are making changes to the SDK for pre-release functionality